-Travel solo or as a group in 3-person and tandem kayaks!
+Travel solo or as a group in tandem kayaks!
 We rent them all at great prices for a single day or a full week.
 Each reservation is always confirmed and ready for your arrival at Lake Powell.

 Kayak rentals include life jackets, paddles, car racks, and straps for the safe transportation of your rental.
 Book a kayak rental with us today!